11 October 2021

 Are you looking for new garden centre marketing ideas?
 At Garden Connect, we’ve been visiting garden centres around the world and will share our most unique and surprising garden centre marketing ideas with you in this post.

 You can apply these garden centre marketing ideas to your own centre.
-If you do, share your post with us on Instagram: we love to hear from you!
+If you do, share your post with us on Instagram or LinkedIn: we love to hear from you!

 1. Grow your own pizza

 Seen in Prague at Chladek and a great way to make kids enthusiastic to do some gardening.
 Instead of promoting herbs, they decided to promote the “Grow Your Own Pizza”, which definitely helped to attract the attention of pizza-loving kids.
 And as you know: if the kids love it, the mums like it so this will definitely help you to boost your herbs-sales next spring.
 It’s also good clickbait on social media.

 You’ll understand it only works for veggie-pizza but you can extend your range of home-grown fast food to tacos and Thai curries.
 Needless to say, if you have a farm shop on-site you can use this opportunity to do some great cross-selling by promoting cheese and meat as well.